 Coping with Anxiety about Returning to School

 Parents and caregivers throughout the nation are experiencing stress about the uncertainties associated with returning to school.
 Whether you are concerned about your school’s specific plan to return to school, or disease exposure and prevention; these feelings are normal and are experienced by many parents during this transition.
-Watch the following webinar for tips on coping with pandemic anxiety as your children return to school.

 Keeping Children Safe Online